arkad-cm/marcopolo/README.md

 GET /

 ## When is it a good idea to not use NodeJs?
 Why?
 **Ans -** When we run some Machine Learning Algorithms, Nodejs is not the language to use, rather in those use cases python is the best choice.
+Also, Nodejs is a single threaded language and not great for tasks which require a lot of processing power.